The Waterfront: Kaufmann's prototype

 In 2002, Kaufmann's parent company, May Co., announced it would construct a scaled-down version of its department store at The Waterfront.
 It was the first of its kind in the now-defunct department store company.
 On September 9, 2006, Kaufmann's became part of the Macy's company.

-The store has since been replaced with the Macy's nameplate.
-It remains one of the smaller Macy's department stores in the chain.
+The store was replaced with the Macy's nameplate and at the time was one of the smaller Macy's department stores in the chain.
 In 2018, Macy's announced the closing of this location.
-It now sits vacant.
+It now is a Siemens.

-In August 2019, it was confirmed that the location would house 2 new tenants.
+In August 2019, it was confirmed that the location would house 2 new tenants, Siemens and Commonwealth Charter Academy.

-Them being Siemens and Commonwealth Charter Academy.
-The state of the building, as of January 2020, appears to be gutted on the inside.
-It is currently unknown when these 2 locations were open.

 Community involvement

 Every May, The Waterfront welcomes The Mentoring Partnership of Southwestern Pennsylvania and many local youth mentoring agencies to the Town Center to talk to shoppers about the importance of mentoring and the number of local children waiting for mentors.
 In the month of October, The Waterfront recognizes Domestic Violence Awareness month in conjunction with Womansplace.
 Additionally, they host walks to support research for cancer and polycystic kidney disease.